SatelCreative/spylib/README.md

 ```

 The `goodstatus` defines the expected successful status code.
 Any other status code will
-be considered to be an error.
+be considered to be an error and will raise an exception.
 In case the Rest call cannot go through, the `debug` message
 is used to provide an app specific messaging along with the generic exception message.

-The `method` and `endpoint` define the Rest API calls with the `endpoint` being the last
+The `method` and `endpoint` define the Rest API call with the `endpoint` being the last
 part of the URL.

 Example `POST` request to update tags on a customer account: